NordSecurity/libdrop/README.md

 SQLX has `offline` always enabled and based on `DATABASE_URL` env var decides which one to use.
 Env variable has precedence over .sqlx dir.

 For any query changes or new queries the database needs to be set-up.
-Make sure you're running `sqlx-cli` 0.7 which you can build manually by checking out the repository:
+Make sure you're running the same version of `sqlx-cli` as the `drop-storage` dependency which you can build manually by checking out the repository:

 ```